GriffinPlus/dotnet-libs-logging/src/GriffinPlus.Lib.Logging.ElasticsearchPipelineStage/README.md

 Via the `IndexName` property the pipeline stage allows to choose the name of the *Elasticsearch* index messages should be sent to.
 By default the name of the index is `logs`.

 When sending a message to *Elasticsearch*, the stage allows to set the ECS fields `organization.id` and `organization.name` in the document to help to distinguish messages written by different organizations.
+By default these properties are empty strings, i.e. the fields are not sent along with the message.

 At last the `SendQueueSize` property allows to adjust the number of messages the stage can buffer, before it discards messages.
 If an application is expected to generate bursts of messages or in case of varying network throughput, it can be a good idea to enlarge the send queue.
 The default queue size is 50000 messages.